top of page

 For Canadian athletes, the path to the NCAA has a few extra steps.
 You’ll need to understand the NCAA’s 16 core course requirements, make sure your classes are on the approved list, and calculate your Core Course GPA accurately.

-5. Set your outreach plan use our AI Coach Email Prompt Generator to help you start conversations with confidence.
+Finally, set your outreach plan.
+Use our AI Coach Email Prompt Generator to help you start conversations with confidence.
+That’s how you turn a dream into a plan.

 Academic Goals Come Before Athletic Ones

-Here’s a simple way to track progress:
+Here’s a simple way to track your progress:

 • Stay above a 2.3 Core Course GPA (minimum NCAA Division I requirement).